chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - > "We argue that adopting `RL` transforms the problem of learnt longitudinal motion planning from **imitating human demonstrations** to searching for a policy complying a **hand-crafted reward rule** [...]
 No studies have shown that a genuine **reward function for human driving** really exists."
 - About **congestion**:
   - > "The AV industry has been mostly **focusing on the long tail** problem caused by `corner errors` related to **safety**, while the impact of AVs on **traffic efficiency** is almost ignored."
+  - It reminds me the finding of (Kellett, J., Barreto, R., Van Den Hengel, A. & Vogiatzis.
+N., 2019) in ["How Might Autonomous Vehicles Impact the City?
+The Case of Commuting to Central Adelaide"](https://www.tandfonline.com/doi/full/10.1080/08111146.2019.1674646): **driverless cars could lead to more traffic congestion**.

 </details>